MaysaM-M-Mousa/Auth-dotnet/README.md

   * `UserRole` and `RolePermission` are junction tables to represent m-m relationships between entities.

 ![image](https://github.com/user-attachments/assets/d9271e5e-2930-4dfe-814c-5add7df40c24)

-* Uses MS SQL Server as a database to implement the mentioned relationship.

 * Exposes `/login` and `/sign-up` endpoints in `UserController` to authenticate and register users.